deis/docs-v2/src/roadmap/roadmap.md

 artifacts from private Docker registries.
 While v1 supported a [workaround](https://github.com/deis/deis/issues/2232) or two, operators usually had to intervene or build custom tooling.
-Deis Workflow aims to make it simple to configure your Worfklow install to pull and push images to private registries.
+Deis Workflow aims to make it simple to configure your Workflow install to pull and push images to private registries.

 * [X] Pull from private registry <https://github.com/deis/workflow/pull/201>